TheLabRatChronicles/essays/essay1.md

-# he Dopamine Addiction Network
+# The Dopamine Addiction Network
 How dopamine works in your brain

 Welcome!
 This is the title of my first essay.